-- Ensure Indigenous Australian Peoples are acknowledged as the traditional custodians in areas where the FRDC undertakes activities on our various communications platforms: website, social media, FISH mag, annual report etc. - Empower the Indigenous Reference Group and build a more comprehensive section on the FRDC website. - The Indigenous Reference Group will continue to meet in a variety of locations around Australia with an open forum policy to meet and network with as many Indigenous Peoples as possible, to share what they are doing and hear from Indigenous Peoples about their needs and aspirations in regards to fishing and aquaculture. - The Indigenous Reference Group will also invite guests from industry and Agencies to meetings to expand shared knowledge.
+- Have the AIATSIS language map in the FRDC meeting room as a means to make this issue present in our activities, rather than an afterthought or something separate. - Work with our partners to have Indigenous fisheries/Australian Indigenous Peoples/communities first in sentences rather than at the end. - Ensure Indigenous Australian Peoples are acknowledged as the traditional custodians in areas where the FRDC undertakes activities on our various communications platforms: website, social media, FISH mag, annual report etc - Empower the Indigenous Reference Group and build a more comprehensive section on the FRDC website. - The Indigenous Reference Group will continue to meet in a variety of locations around Australia with an open forum policy to meet and network with as many Indigenous Peoples as possible, to share what they are doing and hear from Indigenous Peoples about their needs and aspirations in regards to fishing and aquaculture. - The Indigenous Reference Group will also invite guests from industry and Agencies to meetings to expand shared knowledge.